 Do not start an application.
 Yet.

-If you go to Lyft’s website and start an application you won’t receive any type of sign-up bonus.
-In order to ensure that you earn a sign-up bonus with Lyft, you’ll need to use someone, anyone’s driver referral code.
+If you go to Lyft’s website and start an application you won’t receive any type of sign-up earnings guarantee.
+In order to ensure that you earn a sign-up earnings guarantee with Lyft, you’ll need to use someone, anyone’s driver referral code.
 So before beginning an application, make sure you use a driver referral link to sign up.

 If you’d like to sign up for Lyft using our code, here is the link to do so.